Didier Drogba: Return to Chelsea

-On 25 July 2014, Chelsea announced on their official website that Drogba completed his return to the club on a free transfer, and signed a one-year contract.
-Speaking on his move back to the club, Drogba said:
+On 25 July 2014, Chelsea announced that Drogba completed his return to the club on a free transfer, and signed a one-year contract.
+Of his move back to the club, Drogba said:

 It was an easy decision.
 I couldn't turn down the opportunity to work with José Mourinho again.
 Everyone knows the special relationship I have with this club and it has always felt like home to me.

 Mourinho also commented on the transfer, saying: "He's coming because he's one of the best strikers in Europe.
 I know his personality very well and I know if he comes back he's not protected by history or what he's done for this club previously.
 He is coming with the mentality to make more history."
-On 28 July 2014, Chelsea announced that Drogba would wear the number 15 shirt which he wore when he first signed for the club in 2004.
+On 28 July 2014, Chelsea announced that Drogba would wear the number 15 shirt he wore when he first signed for the club in 2004.
 Mohamed Salah, who wore the number during the 2013–14 season, took over the number 17 shirt vacated by Eden Hazard.
-On 15 August, however, it was announced that Drogba had been given back the number 11 shirt he previously wore at the club, with its previous occupant Oscar taking over the number 8 jersey vacated by Frank Lampard.
+But on 15 August, it was announced that Drogba had been given back the number 11 shirt he previously wore at the club, with its previous occupant Oscar taking over the number 8 jersey vacated by Frank Lampard.